ranshaa05/WebP-Crawler/README.md

-# All-To-webp
+# WebP Crawler
-Python script with GUI to convert all images within a directory and it's subdirectories to webp/png format while retaining their original folder tree.
+Python script with GUI to convert all images within a directory and its subdirectories to webp/png format while retaining their original folder tree.

 ## Who is this for?
 If you have a bunch of images that are sorted into folders, this script can save quite a lot of disk space for you while retaining image quality.